Value of Information in Social Learning: Results

 By combining the classical result of \citet{smith2000pathological}, we derive a simple necessary condition from Theorem \ref{thm_characterization}.
-We say that an information structure $\pi$ induces {\it unbounded beliefs} if $\text{co}(\supp{\mu})=[0,1]$.
-Since agents can eventually learn the true state in an observable signal setting, we obtain the following necessary condition: \begin{corollary}[Necessary condition] Suppose that $\pi'$ is not no information.
-If $\pi\succsim_S \pi'$, then $\pi$ induces unbounded beliefs. \end{corollary} Corollary \ref{observation_necessity_of_conclusive} states that, except in the trivial case, an information structure must induce unbounded beliefs to be more socially valuable than another.
+We say that an information structure $\pi$ induces {\it unbounded beliefs} if $\text{co}(\supp{\mu})=[0,1]$.\footnote{When the signal space is finite, $\pi$ induces unbounded beliefs if and only if there exists a conclusive signal about each state.} Since agents can eventually learn the true state in an observable signal setting, we obtain the following necessary condition: \begin{corollary}[Necessary condition] Suppose that $\pi'$ is not no information.
+If $\pi\succsim_{S} \pi'$, then $\pi$ induces unbounded beliefs. \end{corollary} Corollary \ref{observation_necessity_of_conclusive} states that, except in the trivial case, an information structure must induce unbounded beliefs to be more socially valuable than another.
 Thus, if an information cascade occurs under a given information structure, it is no longer more socially valuable than any other information structure except in certain trivial cases.

+For the proof sketch, we construct a decision problem in which only almost conclusive signals yield a positive payoff.
+If $\pi$ does not generate unbounded beliefs, the equilibrium payoff becomes zero.
+However, by Theorem \ref{thm_characterization}, we can construct an auxiliary problem in which the equilibrium payoff under $\pi$ remains unchanged, while $\pi'$ yields the payoff corresponding to the observable signal setting.
+In this auxiliary problem, whenever $\pi'$ is not no information, repeated observations of past signal realizations induce asymptotic learning and thus strictly positive expected payoffs.
+Hence, inducing unbounded beliefs under $\pi$ is a necessary condition for $\succsim_{S}$.\footnote{The construction of the original decision problem relies on “test” problems, which correspond to the extreme points of convex functions in the binary state space.
+We leave open the question of whether considering only test problems is sufficient for the original problem (rather than the auxiliary one) when verifying $\succsim_{S}$.}